docsocsf/mad/README.md

 ./test.sh
 ```

+### Login

+After entering your username in the login screen a popup will tell you that you will receive an email with a
+confirmation link (not yet implemented).
+Instead look into the console log of the server (or admin page) to get the
+activation link.

 #### Continuous Integration (Recommended)

 This project is compatible with Circle CI.
 We would encourage you to set up Circle CI for your forked repository to make